ledgerwatch/eth_state/eth1x_def_part2.md

 4. Content Distribution Networks (Cloudflare, Swarm, etc.) to store blocks and/or state
 5. Decoupling of two functions of gas
 6. Burning part of the transaction fees (EIP-1559)
-7. Flat data layout (like in Turbo-Geth)
+7. Alternative data layouts and databases
 8. Adding precompiles (generic elliptic curve precompiles, BLAKE hash function)
 9. Introducing WASM engine
 10. Finality gadget to link Ethereum 1x to the Beacon chain